Nadjim Abdou: Loan to AFC Wimbledon

 On 15 July 2017, Abdou joined AFC Wimbledon on a season-long loan.
 Upon joining the club, he was given a number eight shirt.

 Abdou scored on his debut for AFC Wimbledon in a 1–1 draw at Scunthorpe United on 5 August 2017.
-Despite suffering from ankle injury shortly after, he then became a first team regular for the side, playing in the midfield position.
+Despite suffering from ankle injury shortly after, he then became a first team regular for the club, playing in the midfield position.
 This lasted until Abdou "received a straight red card for a two-footed tackle on Callum Cooke", as AFC Wimbledon lost 1–0 to Blackpool on 2 September 2017 and served a three match suspension.
-It was not until on 26 September 2017 when he returned to the first team from suspension, coming on as a substitute in the second half, in a 1–0 loss against Southend United.
-Abdou found himself in and out of the starting eleven for the side, as he was often placed on the substitute bench and being called to the national squad on two occasions.
-Abdou then regained his first team place for the side by December, playing in the midfield position.
+It was not until on 26 September 2017 when he returned to the first team from suspension, coming on as a 76th minute substitute in a 1–0 loss against Southend United.
+Abdou found himself in and out of the starting eleven for the club, as he was often placed on the substitute bench and being called to the national squad on two occasions.
+Abdou then regained his first team place for AFC Wimbledon by December, playing in the midfield position.
 He then scored his second goal for the club, in a 4–0 win over Bradford City on 27 January 2018.
 For his performance throughout January, Abdou was nominated for January's PFA Player of the Month for League One, but lost out to John-Joe O'Toole.
-He later appeared in and out of the first team for AFC Wimbledon towards the end of the season and helped the side retain their League One status next season.
-At the end of the 2017–18 season, Abdou went on to make thirty–nine appearances and scoring two times for the side.
+He later appeared in and out of the first team for AFC Wimbledon towards the end of the season and helped the club retain their League One status next season.
+At the end of the 2017–18 season, Abdou went on to make thirty–nine appearances and scoring two times in all competitions.